• Skip to primary navigation

 Top Baby Quilt Tutorials

-Last Modified: January 7, 2023 by Amy · This post may contain affiliate links · This blog generates income via ads · 8 Comments
+Published: Jul 15, 2025 by Amy Smart · This post may contain affiliate links · 17 Comments

-I have been writing quilt tutorials for over 12 years now, and some of the most popular on my blog are for baby quilts.
-So I decided to put together a list of my top 15 free beginner baby quilt tutorials.
-I love making baby quilts – the size doesn’t require a lot of fabric or time – especially compared to bigger projects.
-They a quick satisfying finish.
-Not to mention a fun way to try out a new color palette or set of precuts.
+I have been writing quilt tutorials for over 14 years now, and some of the most popular on my blog are for baby quilts.
+So I decided to put together a list of my top 15 free, beginner-friendly baby quilt tutorials.
+The reason I love making baby quilts: the size doesn't require a lot of fabric or time - especially compared to bigger projects.
+They are a quick, satisfying finish.
+Not to mention a fun way to try out a new color palette or use a set of precuts!

 I'll start this list with easiest first and move on gradually to more advanced.